-The La Niña conditions of 2017-18 have given way to ENSO neutral conditions.
-However, equatorial SSH anomalies are once again trending positive, consistent with an emerging El Nino forecast for fall 2018.
-Currently, SSH anomalies are near zero all along the North American west coast (Fig. 6), but a visible positive anomaly related to steric effects from surface warming due to warm early fall weather (with little wind) has formed in the north Pacific.
+The ENSO-neutral conditions of 2019-20 have shifted to moderate La Niña conditions.
+Near equatorial SSH anomalies are negative, and forecasts are for continuing La Niña conditions through spring 2021.
+Currently, SSH anomalies are near zero all along the North American west coast (Fig. 6), but a strongly positive anomaly (10-15 cm) related to steric effects from surface warming remains in the north Pacific.

 Figure 6.
-JPL image of 10-day averaged SSH anomalies over the Pacific Ocean on October 9, 2018.
-SSH Anomalies are consistent with emerging El Nino conditions.
+JPL image of 10-day averaged SSH anomalies over the Pacific Ocean on September 22, 2020.
+Equatorial SSH Anomalies are consistent with la Niña conditions.

-The seasonal (June-September) SST anomaly (Fig. 7) published by the Earth System Research Laboratory (ERSL/NOAA) shows slightly positive temperature anomalies persisting in the northeast Pacific.
-Compared to the same period in 2017, the SST anomarlies along the west coast of British Columbia are lower, which is consistent with the declining trend in the PDO index (now near zero).
+The latest seasonal (July-October) SST anomaly (Fig. 7) published by the Earth System Research Laboratory (ERSL/NOAA) shows residual warming throughout the northeast Pacific and equatorial SST anomalies consistent with La Niña.